Time-Carbon/Roo-Code-Lite/MODIFICATION.md

 # Project Modification Notes

 ## License Declaration
-This branch is modified from the original repository ([Original Project Name]) and **strictly adheres to the original project's Apache-2.0 open source license**.
+This branch is modified from the original repository (Roo Code) and **strictly adheres to the original project's Apache-2.0 open source license**.
 All modified code also complies with Apache-2.0 license terms.

 ## Key Modifications